-One of our targets was "90 percent of doctoral candidates will demonstrate competence in mass communication theories by passing the theory portion of the comps exam."
-This objective was not met.
-We recognize that the small number of students in the PhD program affects our ability to meet the target.
-One out of five students who took the comps exam last year didn't pass the theory portion of the exam, which means the passing rate was 80 percent, below our 90 percent target.
-Even though this might be a one-time occurrence, we want to address this issue immediately.
-A more rigorous screening process has been adopted to review applications for the Ph.D. program.
-All graduate faculty will review applications and make recommendations to ensure the quality of the admitted students.
+In the 2011-2012 academic year, we had one student who had problems with the theory part of the comprehensive exam.
+This year, all students passed the comprehensive exams successfully.
+A more rigorous screening process has been adopted to review applications for the Ph.D program.
+All graduate faculty review applications and make recommendations together to ensure the quality of the admitted students.
 Students are advised to take an Independent Study course with his/her committee chair to prepare for the comprehensive exam.
 We will continue monitoring students' performance in this area in the upcoming year.